ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 Given, as I mentioned in my [last post](http://blog.ryanstraits.com/2018/06/18/part-5-forever-summer.html), that so many other humans are sharing in this same parenting experience, you might think that commiseration amongst the ranks is a free and frequent occurrence.
 But like so many quirks inherent to young parenthood, you learn quickly that it doesn't happen as often as you'd think.

 You might try, at first, to solicit sympathy from friends and family on social media.
 This is always the first instinct.
 But I would proceed with caution as this will likely only reward you a heaping pile of "thoughts and prayers".
-You might turn to other fathers for support--and that camaraderie can be a great thing!--but ultimately, those dads have children of their own to care for, so saddling them with your burden is rarely welcome.
+You might turn to other fathers for support--and that camaraderie can be great!--but ultimately, those dads have children of their own to care for, so saddling them with your additional burden is rarely welcome.

 And then there is your spouse.
-Open and frequent communication about your struggles in "dadding" is encouraged, but if your family works close to mine, then your wife or partner, likely bears the lion's share of the child rearing already.
+Open and frequent communication about your struggles in "dadding" is encouraged, but if your family works close to how mine does, then your wife or partner, likely bares the lion's share of the child rearing already.
 So more often than not, a verbal download of all the physical and mental stress that you're experiencing will fall on less-than-understanding ears.

 So then, just who do we dads complain to when the going gets tough?
 Who's up the chain from us?
 Is this truly just a put-up and shut-up scenario?

 The answer is most often: yes.
 You grin and bear it.
 When you have a full day at work and then go home only to punch in for a full night of parenting, you have to be prepared to simply take the stress of it all solely on the chin.
 You move on, you wake up, and then you do it again.
 At some point, the repetition of it all works you into a groove where it requires very little higher brain function at all.

 This is the essence of what I've come to call: "The Dad Mule".
-I'm simply a courier now.
-And sometimes, that's all I am.
-My chief function as a dad is to get my kids from point A to point B successfully.
+You're simply a courier now.
+And sometimes, that's all you are.
+Your chief function as a dad is to get your kids from point A to point B successfully.
 It's not always about getting them there in the most elegant or efficient manner, it's just about getting them there.

 From hungry to full.